szczyglis-dev/py-gpt/README.md

 From version `2.5.27` also OpenAI deep-research models are available in this mode.

+**Google Remote MCP:** Google Remote MCP can be enabled in `Config -> Settings -> Remote Tools -> Google`.
+In the current PyGPT implementation it is available only in **Research** mode through Google's Interactions API / Deep Research path.
+Configure MCP servers in **Remote MCP configuration** as a JSON object or list.
+Google currently supports Streamable HTTP MCP servers on this path; SSE servers are not supported.

 ## Completion

 An older mode of operation that allows working in the standard text completion mode.
 However, it allows for a bit more flexibility with the text by enabling you to initiate the entire discussion in any way you like.